GabrielVareilles/rails-matching/README.md

 Now lets create some fake users with random tastes, and we want a lot of them !
 So inside seeds.rb:

-(Warning depending on your machine this could take a while ! ~ 5 to 10 min)

 ```ruby
 puts "Clearing database.."
 User.destroy_all